shuzhao-li/yung/chapters/0_APPENDIX.md

-China, met that same year at Tientsin to investi- gate the outrage and determine the satisfaction that was to be required for it, together with a like commission appointed by the Chinese Gov- ernment authorized to bring the affair to a settle- ment.
+China, met that same year at Tientsin to investi- gate the outrage and determine the satisfaction that was to be required for it, together with a like commission appointed by the Chinese Government authorized to bring the affair to a settlement.
 The Chinese Commission consisted of five, and three of these five were the three men of whom mention has been made, the viceroys
 Tsang Koh Fan and Li Hung Chang, and the
 Governor Ting Yi Tcheang.

-APPENDIX 269

 AN OPPORTUNITY SEIZED